vignankamarthi/Facial-Recognition-Software-Project/docs/ethical_discussion_draft.md

 ## UTKFace Dataset Integration

-Our project now incorporates the UTKFace dataset, which provides:
+My project now incorporates the UTKFace dataset, which provides:

 ### Demographic Labels and Ethical Testing
 - Age, gender, and ethnicity annotations for facial images